Sjonnie404/Cell-tracking-comparison/README.md

 # Cell tracking comparison

 ### Background
-Repository that holds all the information and scripts used for the results discussed in the paper: <br>*'Integrating Human Interaction For Improved Accuracy in Cell Tracking Methods'*
+Repository that holds all the information and scripts used for the results discussed in the paper: <br>*'Integrating Human Interaction For Improved Accuracy in Cell Tracking Methods'* - [link](TODO add link to paper in repo when uploaded)

 This paper is about the comparison of cell tracking software: Trackmate & Cellprofiler, against our own methods.
 Using our own videos.